-Sure, the search engines should be able to find all the pages by following links on the site, but the reality is that many sites don’t follow proper linking architecture.
-So it can be hard for search engines to discover the content.
+Sure, search engines should be able to find all the pages by following links on the site, but the reality is that many sites don’t follow proper linking architecture.
+So, it can be hard for search engines to discover the content.

 Benefits of XML sitemaps include:

 - They improve the crawl rate and indexation on a site.

 - They can help you spot problems (for Google, check Search Console).